dominikpegler/tk_test_app/README.md

 # tk_test_app
-a primitive tkinter app that you can quickly use for various tasks
+a primitive tkinter app that you can quickly use for various tasks. for running the code or compiling to executable use system's python interpreter instead of anaconda.

 ## compile to exe with pyinstaller